On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle models: Membrane and particle model

+The dependence of these boundary conditions on the parameters $(z,\alpha)$ can be split naturally into the nonlinear dependence on the in-plane position $p=(z_1,z_2,\alpha_3)$ and the linear dependence on variations of the height and tilt given by $(z_3,\alpha_1,\alpha_2)$.
+We will exploit the latter by minimizing the membrane energy with respect to $u$ and $(z_3,\alpha_1,\alpha_2)$ simultaneously.
+It can easily be seen, that this can be written equivalently be factoring out $(z_3,\alpha_1,\alpha_2)$ from the boundary condition in the sense that they are only enforced up to an arbitrary selection of $(z_3,\alpha_1,\alpha_2)$.
+Thus the boundary conditions become \emph{parametric boundary conditions}:

-Therefore, $x_3$, $\alpha_1$, and $\alpha_2$ are no longer relevant for describing the particle's position and are now rather implicit to the boundary conditions.
-A particle in the model is then solely determined by its reference curve $\Gamma^0$, its reference boundary conditions $g_0^0, g_1^0$, and its position $p = (x_1, x_2, \alpha_3)$ in the Euclidean plane.
+Notice that, $z_3$, $\alpha_1$, and $\alpha_2$ are no longer relevant for describing the particle's position and are now rather implicit to the boundary conditions.
+A particle in the model is then solely determined by its reference curve $\Gamma^0$, its reference boundary conditions $g_0^0, g_1^0$, and its position $p = (z_1, z_2, \alpha_3)$ in the Euclidean plane.

+Parameterized boundary conditions for particle--membrane coupling with variable height and tilt have first been considered in~\cite{ElGrHoKoWo16}.
+They can be interpreted physically as the particles being tied only to the membrane such that they can freely change their height and tilt angle with the membrane.
+In contrast, the lateral motion of particles is an independent process.
+This is motivated by the fact, that the membrane has a bending rigidity in normal direction but behaves like a viscous fluid in tangential direction.

 In the case where multiple particles are present we state the constraints analogously by imposing the above constraints for each particle separately.